FredMoreau/Material-Property-Drawers/README.md

 A Material Property Drawer that sets the inverse of the value entered.

 #### OneMinus
-A Material Property Drawer that sets the inverse of the value entered.
+A Material Property Drawer that sets one minus the value entered.

 #### Multiply
 A Material Property Drawer that multiplies the value entered.